fatfish-lab/aquarium-documentation/src/web/applications/profile.md

 > [!warning]
 > When you change your password, we will ask you to sign-in again.
 It will also disconnect all your other sessions.

-You can also enable and manage the two-factor authentication.
+You can also enable and manage the two-factor authentication (2FA, MFA, ...).
 You backup code can be manage from here too.

 The `Close all session` allow you to disconnect all your sessions and will force the user to sign-in again.